 • An unmatched program of talks and events with scholars, artists, writers, film makers, and activists.
 Recent conferences have revolved around global populism, disability and accessible futures, and the Resistance in transnational perspective.
 Other recent events: a roundtable on states of emergency and police power, a talk on gendering French colonial history, a conversation about Jews and universalism in modern France, interventions by Luc Boltanski and Thomas Piketty, and much more.

 • Generous funding.
 We now offer all admitted M.A. students at least one-half tuition remission (and more for our best applicants).
 Admitted Ph.D. students receive full fellowships (tuition plus stipend) for at least five years.
+In addition, the IFS has entered into an agreement with the TAPIF teaching assistant program by which we reserve some of our most generous M.A. fellowships to top alumni of the program.
+These fellowships cover between 75% and 100% of tuition costs.
+Top former TAPIF alumni will also receive $3,000 summer scholarship during our program’s summer session in Paris.

 Our Ph.D. students compete favorably for the best jobs in their disciplines while M.A. students go on to careers in a variety in fields that prize clear thinking, global understanding of the world, and analytical fluency in more than one language.
 These include the Foreign Service, journalism, humanitarian assistance, immigration law, primary and secondary education, translation, international business.
 Each year, some M.A. students parlay their research and relationships with IFS faculty into offers from leading Ph.D. programs in history, anthropology, French, linguistics, or politics.